 More Support — The Allswell hybrid is a very supportive bed.
 There’s minimal sinkage and you always feel as if you’re on top of the bed.
 You never feel as if you’re sinking into the mattress, which means there’s no stuck-in-the-mud feeling.
 This helps keep your spine properly aligned at all times.

 Sleeps Cooler — Although Allswell likes to play up the special cooling materials in their cover, we think this bed sleeps on the cool side for other reasons, as well.
 First, it incorporates coils, which promotes more airflow through the bed as compared to just a thick layer of dense support foam.
 The second reason is due to its firmness level.
 You’re going to sleep more on top of this bed rather than sinking into it.
 This means the mattress won’t really hug you and create that heating friction.

-Ideal For Heavy Body Types — Given the previous point, we think the Allswell Luxe Hybrid mattress is a better choice for heavier individuals (250 lb or more).
-It’s much firmer and provides more support than Casper.
-Further, the mattress incorporates coils, which tend to be more durable than foam over the long haul.
+Heavy Body Types — Given the previous point, we think the Allswell Luxe Hybrid mattress is a better choice for heavier individuals (250 lb or more) than the original Casper mattress.
+The mattress incorporates coils, which tend to be more durable than foam over the long haul.
 This is especially important for heavy people given the extra pressure they place on a bed.
 The coils also provide a good amount of bi-directional support, meaning the coils are able to compress (like foam), but provide a little push-back, too.
-This gives the bed a little bounce, which heavier people might find useful for switching sleeping positions or getting on and off the bed.

 Edge Support — The coils and firmer foams used in this bed also result in better edge support than Casper.
 If you share a bed with a person that hogs the middle, the Allswell mattress provides a ton of support around the perimeter of the mattress.
 There’s also no roll-off feeling as you get towards the edge, which is nice.